• Skip to primary navigation

 To Prepare the Pearl Onions

-• Fill large saucepan with water and place saucepan on stovetop over high heat.
-When water begins to boil, add trimmed onions.
-Boil onions 2 to 3 minutes, then immediately (and carefully) drain and discard water.
+• Immediately (and carefully) drain and discard water.
 Note: blanching onions (described here) helps with peeling, but does not fully cook onions.
 After peeling, onions can be refrigerated up to 5 days and cooked when needed.

 • Transfer boiled onions to ice water bath.
 Use hand or spoon to swirl onions in ice water until onions are cool enough to handle.

 • One by one, remove onions from ice bath and pinch stem end (opposite trimmed root end) with enough pressure to loosen onion skin.
 Skin should slide off onion like a sheath fairly easily.
-Repeat until all onions have been peeled.
-Discard onion skins and return peeled onions to saucepan.

 For the Creamed Onions

 • Discard water from previous ice bath and prepare fresh ice bath.
 Set aside.
+Line large bowl with paper towels.
+Set aside,

 • When water begins to boil, immediately reduce heat to medium-low.
 Simmer, uncovered, 10 minutes or until onions are tender.
-Drain water and transfer cooked onions to fresh ice bath.

-• Use hand or spoon to swirl onions in ice water until onions are cool enough to handle.
-Use slotted spoon to remove pearl onions from ice bath, allowing any excess water to drip back into bowl, then transfer onions to bowl lined with paper towels.
+• Use slotted spoon to remove pearl onions from ice bath, allowing any excess water to drip back into bowl, then transfer onions to bowl lined with paper towels.
 Set aside.

 • Return cooked onions to saucepan and gently fold onions into sauce.
 Cook, stirring occasionally, 2 to 5 minutes or until onions are heated through.